betoule/logic_timer/README.md

 The provided code monitors TTL lines and put a 32 bit timestamp (+ a one byte flag for identification of the lines) each time a rising front is detected.
-The 32 bit timing resolution, provides more than 2000 seconds of monitoring with 0.5μs resolution.
+The 32 bit timestamps, provides more than 2000 seconds of monitoring with 0.5μs resolution.

 The code is written for atmega 2560 (monitoring up to 6 lines in parallel) and 326P (up to 2 lines) and has been tested on Arduino Mega